nre-learning/nrelabs-curriculum/lessons/workflows/lesson-35-devicespecifictemplate/stage2/guide.md

 </pre>
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', this)">Run this snippet</button>

 Lastly we will render the template based on the data from the YAML file.
 Since we are dealing with multiple devices we have to use a loop to process each device defined in the YAML file.
-The loop will run through the `my_vars` list processing each element one at a time, making the substitutions of the key/value pairs until there arent any elements left.
+The loop will run through the `my_vars` list processing each element one at a time, making the substitutions of the key/value pairs until there aren't any elements left.

 <pre>
 for device in my_vars: